 - Moderator, ACT Indigenous Email Network

 - 2011 ACT NAIDOC Person of the Year

 - Community member on the ACT Department of Health’s Reconciliation Action Plan (RAP) Working Group that developed the Department’s Inaugural RAP 2011-12 and the 2012-2015 RAP

 - Director on the Board for the Indigenous Reading Project

 - Founding member of the Winnunga Warriors Basketball Club

 - Mentor to Indigenous and non-Indigenous staff in the Australian Public Service

 - Role model for other survivors of domestic violence

-Jo is standing as a candidate in the upcoming election for the ACT Aboriginal and Torres Strait Islander Elected Body as she wants to use her skills, experience, and expertise to advocate for what the Aboriginal and Torres Strait Islander community wants and more importantly needs.
-As the current ATSIEB member with portfolio responsibility for Justice and Community Safety, Jo is hoping to be re-elected so she can continue to influence the work the ACT Government is undertaking in this area.
+Jo wants to use her skills, experience, and expertise to advocate for what the Aboriginal and Torres Strait Islander community wants and, more importantly, needs.
+As the current ATSIEB member with portfolio responsibility for Justice and Community Safety, Jo is hoping to continue to influence the work the ACT Government is undertaking in this area.